andrewbrg/rulepilot/README.md

 ## Validating A Rule

-of the rule to ensure it is valid and properly structured.
+Validation can be performed on a rule to ensure it is valid and properly structured.

 The `validate()` method will return `true` if the rule is valid, otherwise it will return an error message describing the problem along with the problem node from the rule for easy debugging.